 A message to Israeli companies

-Strategically located at the crossroads of Asia, Singapore aims to serve as a compelling business hub for interested investors from all over the world.
+Strategically located at the crossroads of Asia, Singapore aims to serve as a compelling hub for small and big business companies from all over the world.
 The strategic geographical position is further complimented by a world-class infrastructure system that has been implemented to meet global business and industry needs.
 Singapore has top rated infrastructure in air, sea, telecommunications and industrial land creating a conducive environment for business to thrive.

 The multi-cultural Singaporean workforce is highly educated, highly motivated and highly productive.
 It is also proficient in English the language of international business.
 In addition to a sizeable pool of skilled technicians, Singapore has a large base of engineering talent, with the number of engineers in universities and polytechnics expanding steadily each year.

-An open immigration policy has served to enhance Singapore’s talent pool.
+An open immigration policy has served to enhance Singapore’s talent pool for business.
 This gives companies the opportunity to source for the best personnel from anywhere in the world.

 In addition, a vast array of training and scholarship programmes are frequently developed by the government in tandem with industry partners and educational establishments.
 Such initiatives ensure that the workforce is future-ready.
 All this has helped produce a labour force that is ranked No.1 in the world over the last 30 years.(Business Environment Risk Intelligence's 2008 Labour Force Evaluation Measure report).

 The Singapore-Israel Industrial R&D Foundation (SIIRD) is especially well networked with the industrial sectors of Singapore to identify for your firm an appropriate technological partner.
-SIIRD can also offer co-funding support for collaborative industrial R&D projects, which have technical and commercial merit.
+SIIRD can also offer co-funding support through its grant schemes for collaborative industrial R&D projects which have technical and commercial merit.

 If your company is interested in seeking a technology partner in Singapore, you are welcome to complete the R&D Partner Search Form, describing your company's profile and capabilities, as well as the profile of your desired partner.
 The profile will then be matched with our database so that we can provide you with a list of Singapore firms for your consideration.
 SIIRD will be pleased to assist you in making the initial contact with your shortlisted firms.